Yarrawood Bushwalking Club

 Some of you may have known that for many years it has been a dream of mine to sail south of Hobart and visit the sub Antarctic, Antarctic islands and the Antarctic continent.
 I finally realised this dream during Jan/Feb and the story below is about an afternoon I got to spend amongst the penguins and other wildlife of Macquarie island.

-For those of you who are unaware, Macquarie Island is located in the Southern Ocean at longitude 158°55E, latitude 54° 34’S just north of the Antarctic Convergence.
+just north of the Antarctic Convergence.
 This is a circular zone of ocean where the cold waters of the Antarctic mix with the warmer oceans of the north.
 The island lies in the path of the ‘Furious Fifties’.
 These are the winds that circle the southern latitudes uninterrupted by any continental landmass.
 It is an island of rain and wind averaging over 314 days of precipitation a year.
 In summer, when daylight can last for 18 hours the sun shines for fewer than 4 hours per day and has a daily temperature that can range between 0.6 – 13.6° Celsius.

 So, after spending 3 days cruising, the ship has dropped anchor about half a km off Sandy Bay, Macquarie Island.
 With ever increasing excitement I descended the steps of the ship’s gantry on a somewhat overcast day, boarding the zodiac for the rather bumpy ride to the beach.
 Getting aboard a zodiac with the water level differing from anything up to one and half metres is an adventure in itself.